levups/screencapload/README.markdown

 The script will use command line attribute first and fallback to the config file otherwise.

-Config file syntax is pretty simple :
+Config file syntax is pretty simple, just paste your API key and your done !
+Example :

     7d8ca1d32ca3daca123